- The three scoring judges of a bout shall individually score each round by

 standing 8 count "IF" he/she gets up to their feet "QUICKLY".

-In MuayThai rules this is known as a "FLASH KNOCKDOWN".
-If the fallen
+In some MuayThai Rules this is sometimes called a "FLASH KNOCKDOWN"

 - When a punch, kick or flurry of strikes results in the referee